EdrilanBerisha/edrilanberisha.github.io/README.md

 * Initial loading of the launchpad takes long
 * Search bar takes forever

+Short YouTube clip explaining the functionaility in less than 3 minutes

 ## Features

 * The extension offers two components: